 My research interests include the development of techniques to cultivate a range of seaweed species on sea-based aquaculture facilities (also known as seaweed farms).
 This includes researching methods to cultivate algae in the lab before seeding juvenile stages onto textile based growing systems currently being trailed at two seaweed farms operated by SAMS.

-My research explores ways to optimise the growing conditions biomass used to produce biomass for the production of bioethanol and methane whilst understanding the environmental interactions of this emerging aquaculture industry.
+My research explores ways to optimise the growing conditions used to produce biomass for the production of bioethanol and methane whilst understanding the environmental interactions of this emerging aquaculture industry.

 Current research projects